What to Expect

 Payments

-Payments are usually made throughout all phases of the repairs.
-Your insurance company will issue a check, usually called ACV.
-Which is Actual Cash Value.
-This is roughly 80% of the repair cost.
-If you have a mortgage on the property, then your Mortgage Company's name will be included on the check and Dunn-Rite would need that information in order to process the payment.
-The check would be issued in the name of the Owner, Mortgage Company and Repair Facility.
-This is then signed by the owner and repair facility and forwarded on to the Mortgage company.
+Payments are either made during all phases of the repairs, or when the job is complete.
+Your insurance company may elect to pay a portion of the cost of repairs up front and a final payment when the job is finished.
+If there is a mortgage on the property, the Mortgage Company's name will be included on the check and Dunn-Rite Construction can arrange to coordinate payments with the Mortgage Company.
+The check would be issued in the name of the Owner, Mortgage Company and Repair Facility, and would require to be signed by all three.

-There are several papers your mortgage company may need in order to process payments for repairs.
+The Mortgage Company may need several documents in order to process payments.
 They may consist of some or all of the following:

 • Owners Affidavit